hfantana/hello-world/README.md

 Here are some edits offline.

-These edits are to be merged directly with master.
+These edits are to be merged directly with master - what about conflicting edits?